2026-2027 Casper Test Dates for US Medical Schools

 3 | Practice Timed Video Responses

 The video response section of the Casper test was new for the 2022-2023 application cycle.
-It is critical that you take time to practice within this format and replicate the circumstances of the real test as closely as possible.
+It is critical that you take time to practice in this format and replicate the real test’s circumstances as closely as possible.

-The video response section is a whirlwind experience; you’ll receive one question after another, with only seconds in between each to get ready for the next one.
+The video response section is a whirlwind; you’ll receive one question after another, with only seconds between them to prepare for the next.
 It’s crucial that you prepare for this section to ensure you don’t freeze on test day.
-You will not be able to re-record any of your answers, and your ability to adapt in the face of mistakes, calm your nerves, and move forward is critical to your success.
+You will not be able to re-record any of your answers, and your ability to adapt to mistakes, calm your nerves, and move forward is critical to your success.

 Infographic CASPer Test Checklist